 2016, Juror: Pepon Osorio (Installation Artist, Sculptor)

 2015, No Exhibition

 2014, Juror: Luis Gispert (Photographer, Sculptor)

 2013, Juror: Sid Sachs (Curator, Gallery Director at University of the Arts, Philadelphia)

 2012, Juror: Donald Kuspit (Art Critic, Author, Art Historian)

-2011, Juror: Kate Kraczon (ICA curator)
+2011, Juror: Kate Kraczon (Curator at the ICA Philadelphia)